Differentially Private Federated Learning: A Systematic Review: Applications

+Recent advancements in FL applied to graph data focus on developing methodologies that safeguard privacy without sacrificing the utility of graph neural networks (GNNs).
+The core operation of GNNs is message passing, which makes the learning of a node's embedding depends not only on the node itself but also on its neighboring nodes.
+Accurately measuring this dependency level is crucial for determining sensitivity, which determines the noise scale introduced by the DP mechanism~\cite{daigavane2022node}.
+So, the main challenge in applying graph data is controlling the depth and breadth of propagation to limit sensitivity while utilizing the transitivity within graph data, thereby minimizing the impact of DP-introduced noise on model utility.
 Currently, methods to address the dependency issue can be divided into two categories.
 The first category avoids direct measurement of the dependency level by adding noise outside the GNN training phase.
 Wu et al. proposed LinkTeller, a link-based attack for the vertical federated learning scenario, and implemented link privacy protection by adding Laplacian noise to the graph's adjacency matrix~\cite{wu2022linkteller}.
 Another approach proposed in~\cite{lin2022towards} perturbs decentralized graph data by protecting edge and node features of each user's adjacency list through randomized response.
 Under the same setting, Lin et al. suggested perturbing locally trained node embeddings~\cite{wu2021fedgnn}.
 However, these perturbation mechanism results in significant usability loss of the model since the design is not tailored to GNNs.
 Sajadmanesh et al. proposed extracting the aggregation function from the GNN, performing manual message passing, and adding noise to the aggregated message~\cite{sajadmanesh2023gap}.
 This method avoids complex dependency measurement but renders the aggregation function non-learnable, limiting its application to other network architectures.
 The second category measures the dependency level of nodes and applies gradient perturbation for private GNN training.
 Daigavane et al. proposed limiting the in-degree of nodes through sampling, measuring the upper bound of the dependency level, and implementing node differential privacy using the DP-SGD paradigm~\cite{dai2021differentially}.
-According to the theoretical results, the sensitivity remains high, especially as the depth of GNN layers increases.
+According to the theoretical results, the sensitivity remains high, especially as the depth of GNN layers increases. proposed a federated graph analysis framework, FEAT, that supports arbitrary downstream graph statistics while protecting individual privacy.
+Liu et al.~\cite{liu2024federated} proposed a federated graph analysis framework, that supports arbitrary downstream graph statistics while satisfying DP guarantee.